oven-sh/bun/docs/test/time.md

 });
 ```

+{% callout %}
-Note that we have not implemented builtin support for mocking timers yet, but this is on the roadmap.
+**Timers** — Note that we have not implemented builtin support for mocking timers yet, but this is on the roadmap.
+{% /callout %}

 ### Reset the system time